olafstauffer/cookie-monitor/README.md

 Then the popup url is constructed and the tests are performed with protractor.

-Unfortunatelly there are two problems:
+Unfortunatelly there are two problems here:

 1. protractor cannot sync to the internal page
    A call to "browser.driver.get(popupUrl)" works, but a call to "browser.get(popupUrl)" does not.
 Therefore the tests can only see the inital page, not the angular app page.